geusebi/thermistor-utils/README.md

 ## Steinhart--Hart model

-Create a converter from A, B, and C coefficients
+Create a converter from A, B, and C coefficients:

 ```python
 A, B, C = (0.0008402250578523375, 0.00025963477647737156, 1.5674403473853433e-07, )